fedhere/PUI2017_fb55/Lab1_fb55/githubCreateRepoCmds.md

 ```
 which, again, would throw away all the changes you had just made and committed, so be careful)

-## Now let's mess with someone else's repo! the lady or gentelman to your left will do.
+## Now let's mess with someone else's repo! the lady or gentleman to your left will do.
 Go online and fork your neighbor's repo,
 then clone it: the URL was given to you online on your fork page